Monday - Friday: 9:00 - 17:00, Emergency 24/7)

 Majority of UK’s recent environmental legislation has its origins in European Union (EU) directives, which set required environmental outcomes but allow each member state flexibility in implementation.
 Key directives impacting the UK water and sewerage sectors include the Water Framework Directive, Urban Wastewater Treatment Directive, Marine Strategy Framework Directive, Floods Directive, Drinking Water Directive, Bathing Water Directive, and Sewage Sludge Directive, all of which take precedence over national laws.

 The UK water industry is evolving to meet different challenges, such as water scarcity, environmental and climate change impacts.
-Water companies are investing in infrastructure, while the government promotes collaboration and regional solutions.
+Water wholesalers are investing in infrastructure, while the government promotes collaboration and regional solutions.
 Legislative updates are continuously required to improve service standards, competition, and consumer protection.
 The industry’s complex regulatory framework requires a balance between sustainability, affordability, and quality, ensuring water remains a reliable and accessible resource.

 To operate within the legal framework, water retailers and wholesalers adhere to regulatory guidelines.
 At The Water Retail Company, we are fully licenced and committed to regulatory compliance.
 Our team works closely with clients to ensure that their water management practices align with current regulations.